5/2/2024

 speaker

-Yeah, I think any type of prepaid balance right now would be associated with newer models coming on board.
-So so no real risk there.
+Yeah, any type of prepaid balance right now would be associated with newer models coming on board.
+So no real risk there.
 I think we mentioned the prepaid status just because that is an increase in our working capital and a hit to free cash flow for us.
-But we talk about that because this is the season when we actually have those prepaid build.
-That makes sense?
+But we talk about that because this is the season when we actually have those prepaids billed.
+Does that make sense?
 Yeah, yeah, thanks.

 speaker

-I think there's something to think about there too.
-In Q1, we had to incentivize, we worked with our dealers to make sure inventory that was aging was moving across their lot, getting out their lot.
-This is kind of a constant thing that we think about as we want to get into the new vehicle years and value changes.
+Mike, I think the other thing to think about there, too, is in Q1, we had to incentivize.
+We worked with our dealers to make sure inventory that was aging was moving across their lot, getting out their lot.
+This is kind of a constant thing that we think about as we want to get into the new vehicle years and model your changes.
 So some of that pressure in Q1 was a function of us helping incentivize those dealers to move those vehicles.
-I think that's really just around model your changeover, which happened Q1, Q2 this year and we're kind of through it.
+I think that's really just around model your changes, which happened in Q1, Q2 this year, and we're kind of through it.

 speaker